 "There is only one way to eat an elephant: a bite at a time," Desmond Tutu wisely said.
 Just like tackling the world of live streaming — one step at a time and identifying your niche is that crucial first bite.

-To find your niche as a live streamer, start by evaluating your passions and skills.
+Instead of trying to appeal to everyone, focus on attracting viewers who genuinely connect with your content.
+To do this, evaluate your passions and skills.
 Ask yourself what topics or activities you can talk about or engage in for hours without losing interest.
 This could be anything from a specific video game genre, creative arts, educational content, to unique life experiences.
-Research existing content to identify what's popular and where there might be a gap you can fill and remember, a successful niche should align with your interests and have an audience looking for that content — rather than trying to reach everyone on the internet, you can effectively guide that specific audience to your channel.
+Research existing content to identify what's popular and where there might be a gap you can fill.

-This way you’ll naturally draw in viewers who share your interests, which is crucial for more than just boosting your numbers — it lays the groundwork for a vibrant community (we’ll talk about that in more details below).
-And before we move on, let’s take a look at some streamers who found their niche and successfully stick to it.
+This way, you’ll naturally draw in viewers who share your interests, which is crucial for more than just boosting your numbers — it lays the groundwork for a vibrant community (we’ll talk about that in more detail below).

 PirateSoftware